Weave a Rustic, Round Willow Basket, Part 2 – The base

 Your base is complete

-This is the base for all round baskets.
+This is the base for all-round baskets.
 You can stop here and use this as a trivet or hot plate.
 You can make several of these bases to memorize the technique before moving on to the next step.
 Professional basket weavers often just sit and make bases and then store them until they are ready to make more baskets.
-Bases take up less storage space then completed baskets.
+Bases take up less storage space than completed baskets.

 Part 2 Weaving the base of your rustic, round basket (This post)